 Tickets for singers and audience alike are £25 each.
 (It is the aim of VfH Choir that all ticket money and donations on the day go directly to our eight Hampshire Hospices.)

 All the other necessary costs (orchestra, soloists, venue hire, flyers , posters, sound, lighting, admin etc) are raised by many voluntary VfHChoir activities during the year.
-These include, Donations, Auctions, Raffles, Bridge Afternoons, Folk Dancing, Coffee Mornings and Concerts.
+These include, Donations, Auctions, Raffles, Bridge Afternoons, Folk Dancing, Coffee Mornings, A Colour and Style Day, Recitals and Concerts.

 Everything is organised by a very active team (our yellow sashed VfHers!) who freely give of their time, both before concert day, and especially on and during the concert.
 Our concerts are held in unusual settings where numbers of singers are often greater than those in the audience!

 Our venues have included such places as Kempton Park Racecourse, Eastleigh Football Club, Romsey Abbey and Winchester Cathedral, and now the beautiful Sir Harold Hillier Gardens, with around 1000 singers and audience.